Our activity centre offers a stimulating, inclusive and varied range of services, many of which are listed on our Home page.

 Sunflower lanyards - supporting those with hidden disabilities when travelling

 For those with a ‘hidden’ disability, such as ABI, travelling can be a very stressful experience.
-Crowded, noisy, bright environments like airports or stations can be frustrating enough places for any of us, let alone someone also trying to manage issues with fatigue, alongside cognition/communication/memory impairment.
+Crowded, noisy, bright environments like airports or stations, or even shopping centres, can be overwhelming for an ABI survivor.
 That’s where these sunflower-print lanyards come in.

 To find out more about sunflower lanyards, please Click Here.